Abhinavd1993/seleniumFramwork/README.md

 # Used in the framework:
-- Java
+• Java as the programming language.
-- Maven
+• TestNG as the assertion framework.
-- TestNG
+• Maven as the build tool.
-- IntellJ
+• IntelliJ as the IDE.
-- POM Page Object Model
+• POM – Page Object Model.
-- DDT Data-driven testing
+• DDT – Data Driven Testing.
-- BDD Behavior-driven development using Cucumber
+• BDD – Behavior Driven Development - using Cucumber.